akka/akka/akka-docs/rst/java/persistence.rst

 When persistence of an event succeeded, ``onPersistSuccess`` will be invoked (doing nothing by default).
 With this hook it is possible to define a default behaviour when a message is persisted.
 This can for example be useful for broadcasting the published event.
-The ``onPersistSuccess`` hook will be called with the persisted event right after the callback defined by the caller is executed.
+The ``onPersistSuccess`` hook will be called with the persisted event right before the callback defined by the caller is executed.
+Note that the callback is not executed when the ``onPersistSuccess`` throws an exception.

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#onPersistSuccess-hook